 - Sunday: off

-While this split can also work quite well for people who are past the beginner stage, it’s not my preferred choice for reasons I explain here: Is A Full Body Workout Best For You?
+While this split can also work quite well for people who are past the beginner stage, it’s not my preferred choice for reasons I explain here: The Full Body Workout Routine.
 Instead, these are the splits that I recommend for intermediate and advanced trainees…

 2. The Upper/Lower Split (3-Day And 4-Day Versions)